raiden-network/raiden-services/adr/003-mediation-fees.md

 ### Why apply fees for the incoming channel?

 At a first glance, calculating fees for the incoming channel does not make any sense, since the mediating node itself only sends money over the outgoing channel.
-But taking part in the mediation will modify both channels channels, so the choice of the incoming channel is relevant to the mediating node.
-To demonstrate that you can't reliably influence the balancing of your channel if you only apply fees to the outgoing channel, let's look at one example:
+But taking part in the mediation will modify both channels, so the choice of the incoming channel is relevant to the mediating node.
+To demonstrate that you can't reliably influence the balancing of your channels if you only apply fees to the outgoing channel, let's look at one example:

 A mediating node has three channels.
 The channel to C is nearly exhausted, while the other channels have a free capacity of 9 tokens left (of 10 tokens which are deposited in that channel).
-This node wants to have a similar amount of free capacity for all channel, so that it has more mediation opportunities.
+This node wants to have a similar amount of free capacity for all channels, so that it has more mediation opportunities.
 To achieve this, it must receive tokens over channel C.

 ++: desirable transfer (point of view of the mediating node)<br/>
 --: undesirable transfer<br/>